browserslist/browserslist/README.md

 * `throwOnMissing`: throw an error if env is not found.
   Default is `false`.
 * `mobileToDesktop`: Use desktop browsers if Can I Use doesn’t have data about this mobile version.
-Can I Use has only data only about latest versions of mobile browsers.
+Can I Use has only data about latest versions of mobile browsers.
 By default, `last 2 and_ff versions` returns `and_ff 90` and with this option it returns `and_ff 91, and_ff 90`.
   This option may lead to unknown browser version error (in example Can I Use